 - Be useful not irritating - stop interrupting them with TVCs and popups.
 Provide something genuinely useful.
 Be authentic.
 Provide utility.

 - No!
-Not an infomercial! - doesn’t mean doing an infomercial or a brochureware web site.
+Not an infomercial! - digital doesn’t mean doing an infomercial or a brochureware web site.

 Here’s what we’ve done with Huggies